yuutsuga/Weather-App/README.md

 # Weather-App
-This app (website too) works with the temperature of a researched city, saying how many degrees in C° it is and if the day is cloudy or sunny.
+This application works with the temperature of a researched city, saying how many degrees in C° it is and if the day is cloudy or sunny.
 Here I worked with react hooks, tailwindcss and external API.